steve1066d/devore.tubs/install.md

 the board has been modified by replacing the AC to DC power circuit with a replacement 5V power converter.

+If JP6 is jumpered on startup, the board will go into test mode.
+Pressing the Light button will turn on light (J5), the Jets button will turn on ozone (K4).
+The Up will turn on Pump (K2), and the Down will turn on Enable (K1).
+In this mode, the display will show the current jumpers:  If RE3 is pressed, then the heat LED will show JP2 is 2, JP3 is 4, JP4 is 8, JP6 is 16.
+The JPs are added up and displayed.
+If no jumpers are displayed then the current raw temp is displayed, which should be around 500 if 100F (1.0v) is displayed.

 After starting the first time, the jumpers are subsequently ignored, and instead uses the configuration stored in EEPROM.